Ways to identify antioxidant for good health

-Your cells are made of intracellular fluid surrounded by an oily cell membrane, and in between the separate cells there’s also more watery liquid called extracellular fluid.
-Vitamin C is water-soluble so it’s naturally found inside these watery compartments, the intracellular and extracellular fluid to help protect you from free radicals.
-Vitamin C is also important for making collagen and works to reduce pigmentation so it’s a really good ingredient for aging and hyperpigmentation prone skin.
+Your cells are made of intracellular fluid surrounded by an oily cell membrane.
+Between the separate cells there’s also more watery liquid called extracellular fluid.
+Vitamin C is water-soluble.
+It’s naturally found inside these watery compartments.
+The intracellular and extracellular fluid to help protect you from free radicals.
+Vitamin C is also important for making collagen.
+It helps to reduce pigmentation so it’s a really good ingredient for aging and hyperpigmentation prone skin.
 Pure ascorbic acid has the most proven benefits as antioxidants.

 Vitamin E is vitamin C’s oil soluble counterpart and it’s also naturally found in your body in the oily parts like the cell membranes.

 Coenzyme-q is an antioxidant important in energy production.
-Its levels decline with age and it’s a popular supplement for heart health even though it’s uncertain of the actual effectiveness.
+Its levels decline with age and it’s a popular supplement for heart health. however it is uncertain of the actual effectiveness.